SprocketLab/sparse_matrix_fine_tuning/README.md

 ## 📰 News
 - [2024/06] Our paper is accepted by two ICML workshops: ES-FOMO and FM-wild!
+- [2024/10] Release an optimized Triton Kernel and further optimizations for the PyTorch version!

 ## 🗝️ MoRe Implementation
 * `src/models/layers/monarch_linear.py` contains the code for MoRe adapter.